wendyfyx/SDNorm/README.md

 # Streamline Density Normalization (SDNorm)

 ## Overview
-SDNorm is a supervised method for reducing bundle variability by normalizing streamline density.
+SDNorm is a supervised method for reducing bundle variability by normalizing streamline density ([preprint](https://doi.org/10.1101/2025.08.18.670965), [twitter thread](https://x.com/wendyfyx/status/1960067687796863252)).
 It computes streamline weights to match an individual bundle to a template density map using ridge regression, followed by a pruning procedure to reach a target effective Streamline Point Density (eSPD).
 We've shown that SDNorm can
 - Reduce variability in streamline density
 - Improve consistency in along-tract microstructure profiles
-- Provide useful metrics for automated bundle quality contro
+- Provide useful metrics for automated bundle quality control

 ## Prerequisites
 - Python (version 3.9+)